Esri/feedback-js-api-next/README.md

 ## TypeScript typings for AMD modules

-The typings are also included for AMD modules, and they can be used in two ways.
+The typings are also included with the npm install of AMD modules, and they can be used in two ways.

 ### Include a `///` directive in your main TypeScript file.